 Is NMN overhyped?
 What it does and doesn't do

 A lot of people quit out of disillusionment after the marketing oversold it.
 Here is the honest tiering: raising blood NAD+ is the most replicated finding.
 Functional benefits like aerobic capacity and muscle insulin sensitivity show up in individual well-designed trials but need more replication (Yoshino et al., 2021).
-And a 2024 meta-analysis of 12 studies found that while NAD+ reliably rose, most metabolic outcomes were not significantly different from placebo, with the authors warning that "an exaggeration of the benefits" may exist in the field (Zhang et al., 2025).
-If you go in expecting a steady, research-backed NAD+ support rather than a fountain of youth, you are far less likely to feel let down and quit.
+And a 2024 meta-analysis of 12 studies found that while NAD+ reliably rose, most metabolic outcomes weren't significantly different from placebo, with the authors warning that "an exaggeration of the benefits" may exist in the field (Zhang et al., 2025).
+If you go in expecting a steady, research-backed NAD+ support rather than a fountain of youth, you're far less likely to feel let down and quit.

 Across the published trials NMN has been well tolerated, and a 2023 safety review reached the same conclusion (Song et al., 2023).
 The honest gap is duration: most studies ran 12 weeks or less, so very long-term human data is still thin.
-That is a reason to choose a tested product and a sensible dose, not necessarily a reason to stop.
+That's a reason to choose a tested product and a sensible dose, not necessarily a reason to stop.
 Our roundup of what trials report on tolerability is in NMN side effects.

 Who might reasonably pause NMN?